 (1) Changes in Financial Results Associated With Changes in the External Environment

-The Company Group mainly handles precious metals, watches, bullion, jewelry, and reuse luxury brand goods, as well as antiques and art objects.
-The Company Group has established a stable business structure that reduces dependence on specific goods.
-To increase earnings further, the Company Group is expanding its lines of merchandise handled to include motor vehicles, real estate, and other property and will handle a wide range of real assets that will have the same value all over the world.
+The Company Group mainly handles reuse products such as brand name products, precious metals, and jewelry, as well as antiques and art objects.
+The Company Group has established a stable business structure that reduces dependence on specific items.
+To increase earnings further, the Company Group is expanding its lines of merchandise handled to include real estate, automobiles, and other property and will handle a wide range of real assets that will have the same value all over the world.

 (2) Effects of Natural Disasters